The Green Leader is a visionary with an aptitude for understanding systems and concepts to lead to meeting workplace

 Very often, when I hear this phrase, it’s from a person with the Green temperament.

-Greens think on a conceptual level; they often expect others to as well.
+Greens think on a conceptual level; they often expect others to do so as well.
 Remember, it’s your gift, and not everyone has it.

 Yes, your intellect is a gift to the team, but be careful not to over-analyze everything about it.
 Doing so will drive you insane.
 Theory and data are great, but life doesn’t always make sense.
 Some mysteries will never be solved.
 Some questions will never be answered; no analytical pondering can change that.
 Know when to let it go.

 It’s true some Greens value data and logic over the “touchy-feely” elements of life.
 But the sad reality is that you cannot avoid them altogether.
 Don’t let your knack for problem-solving be misunderstood as incessant fault-finding.
 You’ll hurt feelings.
 People may disengage.
 You can’t afford to lead a team of disengaged staffers.